agsb/immu/Abouts.md

 - The permutation of 3 is 6, as { 1 2 3 is initial } , { 1 3 2 is swap }, (2 1 3 is swapd }, { 2 3 1 is rot }, { 3 1 2 is -rot }, { 3 2 1 is flip }

 # About OVER

+OVER is overrated word, is used in loops to copy arguments